coriocactus/dj_queue/README.md

 Mode and topology notes:

 - `fork` is the default standalone mode
-- `async` runs supervised actors in threads inside one process
+- `async` is also supported as a standalone mode and runs supervised actors in threads inside one process
 - `--only-work` starts workers without dispatchers or scheduler
 - `--only-dispatch` starts dispatchers without workers or scheduler
 - `--skip-recurring` starts without the scheduler

 `fork` runs each worker, dispatcher, and scheduler as a separate OS process.
 `async` runs them as threads in one process, i.e., lower memory, less isolation.
 Default is `fork`.
-Use `async` for embedded mode or memory-constrained environments.
+Use standalone `async` when you want one-process supervision with lower memory use and less isolation, or embedded `async` when `dj_queue` should live inside an ASGI or Gunicorn server process.

+In `async` mode, worker `processes > 1` is ignored and normalized to `1`.

 ### Claiming order